 Cats have pretty sharp memories; they can remember the good stuff and the bad.
 If your cat experienced abandonment or abuse before you brought them home from a shelter, those memories may have stuck around.
 And when they're left alone again, those old traumas and feelings of neglect may resurface.

 You might think of cats as solitary creatures, but they can get extremely attached to their pals, whether they’re humans, other cats, or even dogs.
 If a member of your household is no longer around, they might become even more attached to you and have a harder time watching you walk out the door.

-Sometimes, young kittens never learn how to socialize with a wide variety of people and pets.
+Sometimes, young kittens never learn how to socialise with a wide variety of people and pets.
 This can result in an unusually intense attachment to their primary caregiver.
-A poorly socialized kitty may be content to steer clear of most living things, but if YOU go anywhere, heaven help you.
+A poorly socialised kitty may be content to steer clear of most living things, but if you go anywhere, heaven help you.

 Some cats are just anxious.
 There’s not always a rhyme or reason to these things!
 If your kitty can’t tolerate your absence, and you have no idea why, maybe you just need to be less amazing...

 …Or maybe you can deal with the root of your feline friend’s anxiety.

 How to help a cat with separation anxiety

 Here’s the good news: There are plenty of ways to help your cat feel more at ease when you're not at home.
 You may even be able to prevent separation anxiety before it starts.